St. Mary's School, Nairobi

 Saint Mary's School, commonly known as Saints, is a private Roman Catholic primary and secondary day school for boys located in Nairobi, Kenya.

-Administered by the Roman Catholic Archdiocese of Nairobi, the school offers KCPE, KCSE, IGCSE and IBDP certification.
+Administered by the Roman Catholic Archdiocese of Nairobi, the school offers KCPE, CAIE, KCSE, IGCSE and IBDP certification.
 The school admits female students for the IB Diploma Programme.

 The school's motto is "Bonitas, Disciplina, Scientia", which is Latin for "Goodness, Discipline, Knowledge".

 History

 An early student of the school with his parents in 1949.

 St. Mary's School was founded in 1939 in the Parklands area of Nairobi, from Blackrock College in Dublin, Ireland.

 In September 1945, the school was moved to a temporary structure on an 85 acre site on the land belonging to the St. Austin's Mission in the Muthangari area of Westlands.
 The present-day school buildings were completed in 1954, including the twin towers that stand at the school's quadrangle and the older St. Austin's Catholic Church, which sits beside the school's parking area.
 In between the towers is the staff room where teachers convene for meetings and take their breaks, which used to be the school's library.